-For advice on using references in your work, and how to use them to support your arguments, consult the guidance on the Study Advice website or make an appointment with them.
+For advice on improving your writing style using references to support arguments, consult the Study Advice guides to referencing or make a Study Advice appointment.

 We also have specific a guide for using EndNote: